jtdaugherty/mathblog/README.md

  - Extended Markdown input syntax as supported by the Pandoc library

- - inline and block-level TeX math rendered by MathJax or LaTeX
+ - Inline and block-level TeX math rendered by MathJax or LaTeX

  - Function graphing with Gnuplot or the TikZ / pgfplots LaTeX packages